Ryanb58/ryanb58.github.io/content/posts/2019-03-13-offset-vs-seek-keyset-pagination.md

 LIMIT 10;
 ```

-Therefore from a REST perspective the results would appear as so:
+Therefore, from a REST perspective the results would appear as so:

 ```Javascript
 {